-Why Is Addiction the Family Disease?
+Why Is Addiction a Family Disease?

 Find Freedom and Health at Black Bear Lodge

 For more information about family substance abuse therapy or other types of treatments we offer, contact us at Black Bear Lodge.
 We know just how devastating the disease of addiction can be on both an individual and a family level.
-Call Black Bear Lodge if you or someone you love would benefit from learning more about our comprehensive programming.
+Call Black Bear Lodge at 706-914-2327 if you or someone you love would benefit from learning more about our comprehensive programming.

 Written by Dane O’Leary